timOTdev/0010_practical_javascript/notes.md

 - We can use the keyword "this" to reference the current object
 - To say the name, we have to specify that with the name of the variable IE this.name
 - We also call the sayName a "method", which is a function inside of an object
-- You don't need to give a name to the function inside the object, it is an "anonymous" function.
+- You don't need to give a name to the function inside the object, it is an "anonymous" function
 ```
 var gordon = {
     name: 'Gordon',